freifeld/cpabDiffeo/README.md

 # cpabDiffeo
-Finite-dimensional spaces of simple, fast, and highly-expressive diffeomorphisms, self-coined CPAB transformations, derived from parametric, continuously-defined, velocity fields.
+CPAB transformations are simple, fast, and highly-expressive finite-dimensional diffeomorphisms.
+They are derived from parametric, continuously-defined, velocity fields.

-This Python+CUDA implementation is based on our paper, [\[Freifeld et al., ICCV '15\] ](http://people.csail.mit.edu/freifeld/publications.htm), but also contains some extensions and variants of that work that were not included in the ICCV paper due to page limits.
+This implementation is based on our paper, [\[Freifeld et al., ICCV '15\] ](http://people.csail.mit.edu/freifeld/publications.htm), but also contains some extensions and variants that were not included in the ICCV paper.

 For example, while the ICCV paper discusses only $R^n$ for n=1,2,3, the implementation here also supports higher values of $n$ (as to be expected, both the dimensionality of the representation and integration computing time increase with $n$ and thus values of $n$ that are too high will be impractical in terms of memory, inference, running time, etc.).
 It also contains additional types of tessellations and bases.
 There are pros and cons for each choice.